For Subway, A Ruling Not So Sweet. Irish Court Says Its Bread Isn't Bread

 "Subway's bread is, of course, bread.
 We have been baking fresh bread in our restaurants for more than three decades and our guests return each day for sandwiches made on bread that smells as good as it tastes," a Subway spokesperson said in a statement.
 The company says it's reviewing the ruling.

-A six-inch Subway bread roll contains 3 to 5 grams of sugar, except for gluten-free, which has seven, according to data from the company.
+A 6-inch Subway bread roll contains 3 to 5 grams of sugar, except for gluten-free, which has 7, according to data from the company.

 This isn't the only time Subway has faced pushback on how it describes its food.